 Two challenges have been successfully run to date resulting in initiatives such as Mevo - an EV car-sharing scheme to be launched in 2016 - and the Wellington Smart Building Challenge (see page 26).
-A Climathon event was also run the winner of which was selected

-2nd place finish at COP21 for PoOol, the winner of the Wellington Climathon to present at the COP21 in Paris last year and placed second out of more than a hundred teams globally.
+A Climathon event was also run the winner of which was selected to present at the COP21 in Paris last year and placed second out of more than a hundred teams globally.